 * Gerstenberger, S. L., A. Martinson, and J. L. Kramer.
 An evaluation of mercury concentrations in three brands of canned tuna.
 Environ.
 Toxicol.
 Chem.
 29: 237–242(2010)

-Due to the wide variance of mercury levels found in wild tuna, Safe Catch invented new technology and tests every single tuna to strict mercury limits.
+Due to the wide variance of mercury levels found in wild tuna, Safe Catch invented a proprietary technology that allows Safe Catch to test every single tuna to strict mercury limits.
 No other brand does.
 Every fish used in Safe Catch Elite tuna is tested to a mercury limit 10 TIMES stricter than the FDA limit.
 If the fish does not pass our strict limit, Safe Catch does not buy the fish.

 Safe Catch Elite tuna tests as pure as wild salmon based on the reported mercury levels reported for wild salmon in the Seafood Hg Database compiled for A Quantitative Synthesis of Mercury in Commercial Seafood and Implications for Exposure in the U.S. – (Karimi 2012), which is the largest peer reviewed database of mercury levels found in seafood. http://ehp.niehs.nih.gov/1205122/